Legal UK requirements for food and drink labelling

 - instructions for use where it would be difficult to make appropriate use of the food in the absence of such instructions

-- nutritional declaration
+- nutritional declaration in the required format

 The following may also have to be added, if appropriate: